 The GetDevicePolicy() function retrieves the platform policy for a component regarding PCI enumeration.
 The PCI bus driver and the PCI Host Bridge Resource Allocation Protocol driver can call this member function to retrieve the device-specific policy.

-The GetDevicePolicy() member function is meant to return data about other PCI Express features which would be supported by the PCI Bus driver in future; like for example the MPS, MRRS, Extended Tag, ASPM, etc. The details about this PCI Express features can be obtained from the PCI Express Base Specification 4.x.
+The GetDevicePolicy() member function is meant to return data about PCI Express features; like for example the MPS, MRRS, Extended Tag, ASPM, etc. The details about this PCI Express features can be obtained from the PCI Express Base Specification 4.x.
 The EFI encodings for these features are defined in the EFI_PCI_EXPRESS_DEVICE_POLICY, see the Related Definition section for this.

 This member function will use the associated EFI handle of the PCI Root Bridge IO Protocol, along with the type EFI_PCI_ROOT_BRIDGE_IO_PROTOCOL_PCI_ADDRESS to determine the physical PCI device within the chipset, to return its device-specific platform policies.
 The caller is responsible to allocate buffer and pass its pointer to this member function, to get its device-specific policy data.